jchristel/SampleCodeRevitBatchProcessor/Samples/Flows/Modify_FilesOut/_docs/FilesOut.rst

 #.
 A post process which:
     #.
 Combines meta data text files of all exports into single meta data file.
     #.
 Updates file list with latest revision information.
     #.
-Checks revit batch processor log files for any exceptions
+Checks Revit batch processor log files for any exceptions

 Setup